-Some of the offers, through their recommended travel agent, include:
+Some tours, through Wits Journalism’s recommended travel agent, include:

-- Day trips in Johannesburg to the Apartheid Museum, Constitutional Hill, the Hector Pieterson Museum in Soweto, Mandela’s house, and Soweto.
+- Day trips in Johannesburg to the Apartheid Museum, Constitutional Hill, the Hector Pieterson Museum in Soweto, Nelson Mandela’s house and Soweto.

 - Days trips to the Sterkfontein caves and Maropeng Museum – the Cradle of Humankind.